 What is the next step I should have after the viability scan?

-We offer non-invasive prenatal testing in the form of the simple and safe Harmony blood test which can be done from 10 weeks of pregnancy.
-The harmony test checks for the three common conditions during pregnancy (Down syndrome, Edward’s syndrome, Patau syndrome) as well as the gender of the baby.
+We offer non-invasive prenatal testing in the form of the simple and safe NIPT which can be done from 10 weeks of pregnancy.
+The NIPT checks for the three common conditions during pregnancy (Down syndrome, Edward’s syndrome, Patau syndrome) as well as the gender of the baby.

 The next ultrasound scan that is recommended for all pregnancies is the nuchal translucency scan which is performed at 12 weeks.
 At the end of the nuchal scan we will provide you with the probability for Down Syndrome, Edwards Syndrome or Patau syndrome and the accuracy of the nuchal scan is about 95%.